 As part of the instructional staff of the University, Teaching Associates hold a status similar to paraprofessionals or colleagues in training, and deserve to be acknowledged appropriately in that role.
 However, TAs are not faculty members and do not enjoy all the prerogatives and privileges that traditionally accompany faculty status.
 Teaching Associates have the right to receive adequate training and supervision to perform their instructional assignments.
 They have the right to receive feedback from the department chair and/or the faculty supervisor on their performance as a Teaching Associate.

-by policy.
-Teaching Associates are not included in a collective
+as permitted by policy.
+Teaching Associates are not included in a collective bargaining

-bargaining unit, but they are protected by all state and federal
+unit, but they are protected by all state and federal regulations regarding working

-due process in the review of any complaints filed by them or
+treatment and due process in the review of any complaints filed by them or against

 If a Teaching Associate has questions about these rights, he or she should consult the TA supervisor, the department chair, the Dean, or the Office of Faculty Affairs.